Each week up to two walks are organised in the Silver Coast region of Portugal

 Our regular walkers are from a variety of countries:

-Belgium, Britain, Canada, France, Germany, Netherlands, Switzerland, Belgium, Portugal, Denmark, United States of America, Italy but the common language is English.
+Belgium, Britain, Canada, France, Germany, Netherlands, Switzerland, Belgium, Portugal, Denmark, United States of America, Italy.
+The common language is English.

 Disclaimer